Beverly Estate

 The Beverly Estate is a property built in 1926 at 1011 North Beverly Drive in Beverly Hills, California.

 The estate was designed by architect Gordon Kaufmann for banker Milton Getz and was the residence of actress Marion Davies and her partner William Randolph Hearst after his infirmity forced them to leave San Simeon.
-Several films have been shot on location there, including The Jerk, The Godfather,and The Bodyguard.
+Several films have been shot on location there, including The Jerk, The Godfather, and The Bodyguard.
 It was known as the Hearst Mansion, the Hearst Estate, and the Beverly House before it was renamed the Beverly Estate in 2022.

 History

 In 1924, eight acres were purchased near the Beverly Hills Hotel.
 In 1926, construction began on the Beverly Estate.
 It was designed by architect Gordon Kaufmann for banker Milton Getz.
 The design was influenced by the classical works of the European masters and the villas on the French and Italian Riviera.
 Artist Hugo Ballin was commissioned to paint interior murals in the home.
 Getz sold the home in 1941.
 In 1946, actress Marion Davies purchased the estate for herself and William Randolph Hearst when Hearst's physical condition forced them to leave his palatial estate San Simeon.
 The couple initiated the expansion of the main house.
 After Hearst's death in 1951, Davies continued to live at the estate.

-In 1976, Leonard Ross purchased the Beverly Estate for $473,000 USD and listed the property for sale in 2016 for $195 million USD During the 1990s, Ross renovated the property.
+In 1976, financier, real estate investor, and lawyer Leonard M. Ross purchased the Beverly Estate for $473,000 USD and listed the property for sale in 2016 for $195 million USD During the 1990s, Ross renovated the property.
 He increased the area and upgraded security features.
 In June 2021, the estate went into foreclosure, and after several deductions, the bankruptcy court listed the asking price at $69.95 million USD.
 In September 2021, Nicolas Berggruen won the bid and purchased the property for $63.1 million. a record price for a house sold at auction until The One sold for $126 million in 2022.

 In September 2021, the estate was 3.53 acres.
 Berggruen expanded it by purchasing an adjacent lot that included the original Hearst pool, thereby adding 1.10 acres and 5,991 square feet of living space to the estate.
 Berggruen purchased another nearby property built in 1954.
 The three properties form a compound totaling 5.5 acres.

 The property has undergone multiple name changes.
 It was originally known as The Getz House.
 It was named the Beverly House when Marion Davies and William Randolph Hearst occupied it.
 Following their deaths, it was known as the Hearst Estate.
 In 2022, it was renamed the Beverly Estate.